MrYsLab/bits-n-bots/docs/posts/Telemetrix_Under_The_Hood _Part_3.md

 ### I2C Related Defines
 This [section](https://github.com/MrYsLab/Telemetrix4UnoR4/blob/3629992d2c64da9b76eb5771d4c8933678149924/examples/Minima/Minima.ino#L485)
-contains defines used for managing i2c ports.
+contains #defines used for managing i2c ports.
 It specifies the i2c SDA and SCL pins.

-Note that the Arduino UNO R4 Minima has only one i2c port.
-The UNO R4 Minima has one I2C bus which is marked with SCL and SDA.
-They are shared with A4 (SDA) and A5 (SCL) which owners of previous UNOs are familiar with.
+Note that the Arduino UNO R4 Minima has only one I2C port.
+Its one I2C bus is marked with SCL and SDA.
+It is shared with A4 (SDA) and A5 (SCL), which owners of previous UNOs are familiar with.

-The defines for a second i2c port are included for possible future development, but are not supported for the current version of the Arduino UNO R4 Minima.
+#defines for a second I2C port are included for possible future development, but
+are not supported by the current version of the Arduino UNO R4 Minima.

 ```aiignore
 /* %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%*/